Digital-Forensics-Discord-Server/TheHitchhikersGuidetoDFIRExperiencesFromBeginnersandExperts/manuscript/chapter19.md

 3. The forensic examiner provides a targeted report detailing the document's properties - timestamps, ownership, where or how it might have originated on the media, etc.
-4. The forensic examiner re-analyzes the specic document using a completely different tool perhaps on a completely different operating system (Linux in this case).
-Does the alternate tool identifty the same location (physical disk location)?
+4. The forensic examiner re-analyzes the specific document using a completely different tool perhaps on a completely different operating system (Linux in this case).
+Does the alternate tool identify the same location (physical disk location)?
 Are the time stamps the same?
 Is the document meta data the same?
 Differences, if any, are investigated and explained.

-The cross verification outlined above is overly simplifed, but it provides an outline of how Linux can be commonly employed in a laboratory environment dominated by Windows software and the need for efficient reporting.
+The cross verification outlined above is somewhat overly simplified, but it provides an outline of how Linux can be commonly employed in a laboratory environment dominated by Windows software and the need for efficient reporting.
 Using a completely alternative operating system